BSidesVienna/bsidesvienna.github.io/archive/2022/07_sponsors.md

 ---
 title: Sponsors
-layout: default
+layout: archive
-year: 2023
+year: 2022
-permalink: /sponsors/
+permalink: /archive/2022/sponsors/
+archive: true
 ---
 # Up your karma: sponsor hacker knowledge aquisition
 Getting a community event going (possibly for free) is not easy.
 We're looking for sponsoring to provide